prataprc/prataprc.github.io/_posts/2013-06-20-javascript-caveats.md

 HasOwnProperty
 --------------

-Any reference to JS object-property will follow the chain of prototype inheritance, so the only way to figure out whether a property is directly attached to the object is by using `hasOwnProperty` method call on the object.
+A reference to JS object-property will follow the chain of prototype inheritance, so the only way to figure out whether a property is directly attached to the object is by using `hasOwnProperty` method call on the object.
 But what if the method is overridden accidentally ?